momentum-mod/blog/content/posts/changelog/0.10.0/index.md

 - Added the following new gamemodes:
 	- Half-Life Bhop
  	- Counter-Strike 1.6 Climb
-  	- Defrag VQ3: Default movement settings from Quake 3 Arena
+  	- VQ3 Defrag: Default movement settings from Quake 3 Arena
-  	- Vintage: Reminiscent of Quake 1 movement, with some adjustments for faster paced gameplay
+  	- Vintage Defrag: Reminiscent of Quake 1 movement, with some adjustments for faster paced gameplay
 - Defrag changes:
+	- Added Defrag modifier bonuses.
+These bonuses can add any combination of the following modifiers to a map: haste, slick, damage boost, rockets, plasma gun, and BFG.
  	- Added overbounce zones.
 These zones allow the player to overbounce while inside of their volume.
+- Sticky Jump changes:
+	- New knockback mode for stickybombs, which cancels all knockback taken during the tick if stickybomb damage would exceed 175.
+Off by default, controlled by the `mom_sj_cancel_lethal_knockback` ConVar.
+ 	- `mom_sj_buffer_window` ConVar to control the stickybomb launcher attack buffer.
+  	- `mom_sj_set_sticky_limit` command to set the current stickybomb limit.
+  	- `mom_sj_no_damage_window` ConVar to provide a short buffer after arming where the stickybomb won't contribute to damage taken for the purpose of knockback canceling.

 ## Porting Tools
 ### Lumper